1. Overview

 }

-// label text length > 0
+// Label text length > 0

-// label text is empty string
+// Label text is an empty string

 }

-// if-else statement
+// If-else statement

-if(bar.val() > 50)
+if (bar.val() > 50) {

 label.hidden(0); // Show label